 Palo Verde Community College District will impose restrictions on those students and former students who fail to clear district financial obligations.
 The restrictions are that students or former students shall be denied the privilege to register and/or shall not receive grades, transcripts, diplomas or other earned certificates, enrollment verification or any other services normally afforded students in good standing.
-Examples include but are not limited to: returned checks, unpaid fee agreements, unpaid Kaplan NCLEX Prep.
-Fees, unpaid loans, unreturned equipment loans and unpaid library fines.
+Examples include but are not limited to: returned checks, unpaid fee agreements, unpaid ATI fees, unpaid loans, unreturned equipment loans and unpaid library fines.
 An item or service withheld shall be released when the student satisfactorily meets the financial obligation.
 All checks returned due to insufficient funds are subject to a fee of \$25.00.
-(Board Policy 3370; Title V Regulation 59410).